Antony76/DAKboardExtensions/README.md

 more information from a dashboard.
 Let's say traffic, specific wind forcast, trades and so on.
 DAKboard is actually running a Chromium tab in full screen mode.
 Nothing else complicated.
-What about to open new tabs with websites to display?
+What about to open new tabs with websites to display?<br>

-## Technicaly
+A new question is raising.
+How to interact with the display to switch the tabs?<br>

 What about to build a user interface feeling like in Minority Report?<br>
 The APDS-9960 sensor offers proximity detection and touchless gesture sensing.
 With this gesture Sensor it will be possible to control the dashboard with a simple swipe of the hand!